pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

     { save: true, notifyObservers: false });
   ```

-  In this example, the indentation on row 2 is meant to be one-off rather than to set a new level for future lines.
+  In this example, the author has chosen a slightly unusual way to handle the indentation of this awkward parameter list: with a hanging indent.
+Hence the indentation on row 2 is meant to be a “one-off” exception rather than to set a new level for future lines.
 When the cursor is at the end of row 2 and we press [[Enter]], we know we should move the indentation level back to `0` on row 3 without even waiting to see what the user types.

   A `@match.next` capture can handle this as follows: